zeshanmh/uncovering-biases-os/README.md

 Ensure that the ```bias_type``` flag as well as the ```n_rct``` and ```n_val``` values are the same in both commands.

 ## WHI Experiments
-Run the following to conduct a WHI experiment:\
+Run the following type of command to conduct a WHI experiment:\
 ```python main.py --selection_flag biased --censored --outcome_name CHD --model_type LR```

 Adjust plot-whi.r accordingly based on the saved results files to generate the final plot.